adafruit/Adafruit_nRF52_nrfutil/README.md

 ```

 ### Windows

+#### Option 1: Pre-Built Binary

+A pre-built 32-bit version of nrfutil is included as part of this repo in the
+`binaries/win32` folder.
+You can use this pre-built binary by adding it to your
+systems `$PATH` variable.

+#### Option 2: Build nrfutil from Source

 - Make sure that you have **Python 2.7** available on your system.
 - Manually install **py2exe version 0.6.9** from this link (selecting